Appalachian Trail Gear List & Strategy 2024

 More than most trails, your optimal AT gear strategy depends on when you start and when you finish.
 The strategy described here will work for the vast majority of people attempting an end-to-end hike.

-Whether you prefer ultralight gear or want a complete hiking gear list tailored to luxury, this story discusses gear strategies for the changing ecosystems, seasons, and conditions that a northbound Appalachian Trail thru hiker faces.
+Whether you prefer ultralight gear or want a complete hiking gear list tailored to comfort, this story discusses gear strategies for the changing ecosystems, seasons, and conditions that a northbound Appalachian Trail thru hiker faces.

 How to Prepare for the Appalachian Trail